vmleon/oci-hello-loganalytics/README.md

 # OCI Kubernetes and Logging Analytics

-This project is a OCI Logging Analytics "Hello World"
+This project is a OCI Logging Analytics "Hello World" with Kubernetes.

 This project is composed of:
-- Hello World API app in Node.js
+- Hello World API app in Node.js (no db connectivity)
 - Terraform scripts for Kubernetes Engine
-- Deployment manifest for app
+- Deployment manifest for app with terraform helm_release.

 ## Build the app (optional)

-You can use the following image publicly available `fra.ocir.io/fruktknlrefu/hello-api:latest` or build your own image.
+>You can use the following image publicly available `fra.ocir.io/fruktknlrefu/hello-api:latest` or build your own image.
+Jump to next section if you are reusing the public image.

-To build the image yourself:
+Build the image yourself:

 Inside folder `api` run the `podman build -t hello-api .`